vishesh-sarinDXB/my-journey/README.md

 2 hr ka quizzes around 9 pm

 new internal target to finish pre algebra course challenge on 14th of july or earlier

+# Day 19

+10 mins ka quizzes around 630 pm and one more in the afternoon